gabrielcedran/spring-integration-getting-started-pluralsight/README.md

 The first 3 channels listed above are all Subscribable Channels and the last 3 are pollable channels.

-The distiction between subscribable channels and pollable channels corresponds to two enterprise integration patterns: The Event-Driven Consumer pattern (first 3) and the Polling Consumer pattern (last 3).
+The distiction between subscribable channels and pollable channels correspond to two enterprise integration patterns: The Event-Driven Consumer pattern (first 3) and the Polling Consumer pattern (last 3).

 To receive messages from a subscribable channel, the Event-Driven consumer subscribes a message handler that will be called by the messaging system whenever a message is sent to the channel (the SubscribableChannel interface has 2 methods: `subscribe` and `unsubscribe`).